dotnet/docs/docs/orleans/host/monitoring/index.md

 #### Client

-A collection of client meters that are used to monitor the client layer.
+The following table represents a collection of client meters that are used to monitor the Orleans client layer.

 | Meter name | Type | Description |
 |--|--|--|